Grabock/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "Solving the 0x02.
-Shell, I/O Redirections and filters project task on this directory.
+Shell, I/O Redirections and filters project task on this directory.i